 Lastly, I’ve included some studies regarding low carb foods that are notable for their health benefits, including vinegar, chocolate, coffee, tea, and cinnamon.
 Many people ask about the healthiest sugar-free sweetener to use, so I have included research regarding my sweetener of choice, erythritol.

-- Why low-carb high-fat diets are healthy for you
+- The benefits of low-carb high-fat diets

 - The harmful effects of carbs (sugar), especially soft drinks